tidymodels/planning/case-weights/README.md

 Change level:  🔥🔥

 The changes to `rsample` are a little ambiguous.
-For the two classes of case weight scenarios listed above, we would probably do different things. _This is probably the only situation where the two scenarios matter._
+For frequency weighting, we would probably do different things. _This is probably the only situation where the four scenarios above matter._

 When case weights reflect the number of rows with that pattern, it is unclear how `rsample` should handle this.
 We could keep the rows together so that they all either go into the training or test set _or_ split them up.
 I can envision problems with biasing the performance metrics either way.